Request Demo

 • Share of debt to BT (preset to 20% and changeable)

-The calculation of the DSCR extension is available in the following menus:
+The DSCR calculation is available in the following menus:

-• Budget Analysis (for the analysis of the DSCR extension on historical data)
+• Balance Sheet Analysis (for DSCR analysis on historical data)

-• Benchmark (for comparison of the DSCR extension of two or more competitors)
+• Benchmark (for comparing the DSCR of two or more competitors)

-• Business Plan (for the analysis of the DSCR extension on prospective data)
+• Business Plan (for DSCR analysis on prospective data)

 After entering the hypotheses it is necessary to click on the button Update to record the values.